-It is already 1 full year since California joined the other States who have legalized Cannabis for both medical and recreational use: Alaska, Colorado, Oregon, and Washington.
+It is already 1 full year since California joined the other States who have legalized Cannabis for both medical and recreational use: Alaska, Colorado, Oregon, Washington, and recently Vermont.
 This new law authorizes individuals over the age of 21 to use marijuana for whatever reason the citizen chooses.
 Local laws still apply to ‘where’ you can medicate.

 MAUCRSA (Medicinal and Adult-Use Cannabis Regulation and Safety Act)

 Last year (2017), 3 California state licensing agencies provided draft regulations pertaining to the 2015 Medical Cannabis Regulation and Safety Act.

 Department of Consumer Affair’ Bureau of Cannabis Control

 Department of Food and Agriculture’s Cal Cannabis Cultivation Licensing Program

 The draft regulations were being reviewed and public hearings had begun early in 2017 including separate drafts for implementation of Prop 64, the Adult Use of Cannabis Act of 2016.
 But by June 2017, Gov. Brown signed the Medicinal and Adult-Use Cannabis Regulation and Safety Act (MAUCRSA).

 The Medicinal and Adult-Use Cannabis Regulation and Safety Act was passed by the California State Legislature and signed into law in June 2017.
 This new set of regulations and policies created one regulatory system encompassing both Medical-use and Recreational-use of Cannabis.